dicky-budi/vue-canvas/README.md

 ## Folder Structure

-The same with initial boilerplate when using VueJS + Vite + Pinia + TailwindCSS
+Similar with initial boilerplate when using VueJS + Vite + Pinia + TailwindCSS